Relationship problems can seem incredibly massive in our daily lives.

 Gary says, “The marriage relationship creates the opportunity for us to be reminded of our need for God when we become disillusioned by the inability to receive all the love we need and desire from fellow humans.”

 Basically, another human being cannot possibly meet our every need.
+When we think it will, relationship problems begin.

 Gary goes on to say, “Use your dissatisfaction – or even your boredom with life and your relationships – as a compass that directs you to the True North of your heart’s passion: God himself.
 Let your relationship with your spouse point you to what you really need most of all: God’s love and active presence in your life.
 Above all, don’t blame your spouse for lack of fulfillment; blame yourself for not pursuing a fulfilling relationship with God.
 When you discover this truth, it’s amazing how satisfied you can be, regardless of who you’re living with.
 Marital dissatisfaction is best met with the prayer, “That’s why I need you, O God!”
 We are reminded of this transcendent ache in our soul that even this one very special person can’t relieve entirely on his own.”